Name: Kevin Brandon

-Aside from running, I like exploring Philly on my bike, spending time with my girlfriend (Aliah) and writing.
+Aside from running, I like exploring Philly on my bike, spending time with family, and writing.

 I grew up skiing, but haven’t had many chances to get out since I moved to Philly.
 I work for an insurance company and find my job to be pretty interesting most days.
 I studied politics in college and still keep up with current events, so I’m always up for a conversation or debate.
 Lastly, I like learning and having new experiences.